 The reason?
 A crew member told him he didn’t “feel safe” being recorded.

 JetBlue rebooked Leslie on the next flight, which departed nine hours later.
 After I covered the incident on my consumer advocacy blog and a New Mexico TV station aired a report about Leslie’s expulsion, the airline reviewed the incident and admitted to Leslie that the crew member’s request to delete the recording fell into a “gray area.”
-It apologized, offered him a flight credit and covered some of his expenses associated with spending an extra night in Albuquerque.
+It apologized.
+It also offered him a flight credit and covered some of his expenses associated with spending an extra night in Albuquerque.

-It turns out JetBlue doesn’t have a published photography policy, either.
+JetBlue doesn’t have a published photography policy, either.
 “Our crew members use their professional judgment in evaluating the appropriate use of photography or videography onboard, especially when it involves the privacy of other customers and the safe and secure operations of the airline,” says Morgan Johnston, an airline spokesman.

 But what’s unusual is the number of photography cases that have crossed my desk recently, thanks to the loosening of restrictions on in-flight electronics.
 They’re amplified by a larger debate about police misconduct and body cameras happening beyond travel.
 If I had to make an educated guess, I’d predict more confrontations between crew members and passengers with cameras in the future.